Institut d'études Françaises d'Avignon, under the auspices

 Men and women students of high academic achievement who have completed the equivalent of three years of college-level French may apply for admission.
 All applications should be accompanied by a transcript of the student's full academic record and by letters from the academic advisor and from a professor of French.
 Preference will be given to applicants under the age of thirty who are prepared for careers in fields where a knowledge of France and its language may be required, such as teaching, foreign service or international affairs.
 Qualified French students are also admitted as auditors to certain courses given at the Institut.
 All students must agree to abide by the self-government rules of the group.
 The Institut reserves the right to exclude at any time a student whose conduct or academic work is unsatisfactory.
 In such cases the Institut fee will neither be refunded nor remitted in whole or in part.

 APPLICANTS REQUESTING SCHOLARSHIP WILL NEED TO COMPLETE A SCHOLARSHIP REQUEST APPLICATION.
-THE DUE DATE FOR ALL APPLICATION MATERIALS IS MARCH 3, 2014.

 We strongly encourage that all applications are sent by March 3.
 Applications without scholarship are accepted after the March 3 deadline.
 All applications received after March 3 are accepted on a rolling admission basis, but space is limited.